deshieldstf/osticket-prereqs/README.md

 Now, we are ready to install osTicket.
 Download osTicket.
-Then extract and copy the "Upload" folder into c:\inetpub\wwwroot.
+Then extract and copy the "Upload" folder into:
+- c:\inetpub\wwwroot.
 Afterwards rename the folder to <b>_osTicket_</b>.
 Afterwards, reload IIS (Open IIS, Stop and Start the server)

 <img width="810" alt="Screenshot 2024-10-11 at 7 12 39 PM" src="https://github.com/user-attachments/assets/4eb138da-ba5b-4f2f-b6aa-3dbe02ffb7cb">